 Making handmade Christmas cards with your Cricut machine can be a great holiday craft idea.
-Get THREE cute and easy DIY Christmas Card Ideas that you can make with the Cricut Explore Air 2 machine!
+I designed THREE cute and easy DIY Christmas Card Ideas using Cricut Design Space images that you can make with a Cricut machine.

 DIY Cricut Christmas Cards